ojeh-a/monty/README.md

 -The result is stored in the second top element of the stack, and the top element is removed, so that at the end:
 --The top element of the stack contains the result --The stack is one element shorter
-Command: "cat bytecodes/12.m"
-Output:
-{
-push 1
-push 2
-push 3
-pall
-add
-pall
-}

-Execution "./monty bytecodes/12.m"
-Output:
-{
-3
-2
-1
-5
-1
-}

 ***nop***

 The nop opcode: The opcode "nop" doesn’t do anything.

-6. sub
-#advanced
-Implement the sub opcode.

-The sub opcode

-The opcode sub subtracts the top element of the stack from the second top element of the stack.

-Usage: sub
-If the stack contains less than two elements, print the error message L<line_number>: can't sub, stack too short, followed by a new line, and exit with the status EXIT_FAILURE
-The result is stored in the second top element of the stack, and the top element is removed, so that at the end:
-The top element of the stack contains the result
-The stack is one element shorter julien@ubuntu:~/monty$ cat bytecodes/19.m push 1 push 2
-push 10
-push 3
-sub
-pall
-julien@ubuntu:~/monty$ ./monty bytecodes/19.m
-7
-2
-1
-julien@ubuntu:~/monty$
-Repo:

-GitHub repository: monty

-7. div
-#advanced
-Implement the div opcode.

-The div opcode

-The opcode div divides the second top element of the stack by the top element of the stack.

-Usage: div
-If the stack contains less than two elements, print the error message L<line_number>: can't div, stack too short, followed by a new line, and exit with the status EXIT_FAILURE
-The result is stored in the second top element of the stack, and the top element is removed, so that at the end:
-The top element of the stack contains the result
-The stack is one element shorter
-If the top element of the stack is 0, print the error message L<line_number>: division by zero, followed by a new line, and exit with the status EXIT_FAILURE
-Repo:

-GitHub repository: monty

-8. mul
-#advanced
-Implement the mul opcode.

-The mul opcode

-The opcode mul multiplies the second top element of the stack with the top element of the stack.

-Usage: mul
-If the stack contains less than two elements, print the error message L<line_number>: can't mul, stack too short, followed by a new line, and exit with the status EXIT_FAILURE
-The result is stored in the second top element of the stack, and the top element is removed, so that at the end:
-The top element of the stack contains the result
-The stack is one element shorter
-Repo:

-GitHub repository: monty

-9. mod
-#advanced
-Implement the mod opcode.

-The mod opcode

-The opcode mod computes the rest of the division of the second top element of the stack by the top element of the stack.

-Usage: mod
-If the stack contains less than two elements, print the error message L<line_number>: can't mod, stack too short, followed by a new line, and exit with the status EXIT_FAILURE
-The result is stored in the second top element of the stack, and the top element is removed, so that at the end:
-The top element of the stack contains the result
-The stack is one element shorter
-If the top element of the stack is 0, print the error message L<line_number>: division by zero, followed by a new line, and exit with the status EXIT_FAILURE
-Repo:

-GitHub repository: monty

-10. comments
-#advanced
+**********Advance Tasks**********

+***sub***

+The sub opcode: The opcode "sub" subtracts the top element of the stack from the second top element of the stack.

+Usage: "sub"
+If the stack contains less than two elements, the error message "L<line_number>: can't sub, stack too short" is printed, followed by a new line, and exits with the status "EXIT_FAILURE"
+- The result is stored in the second top element of the stack, and the top element is removed, so that at the end:
+-- The top element of the stack contains the result
+-- The stack is one element shorter

+***div***

+The div opcode: The opcode "div" divides the second top element of the stack by the top element of the stack.

+Usage: "div"
+- If the stack contains less than two elements, the error message "L<line_number>: can't div, stack too short" is printed, followed by a new line, and exits with the status "EXIT_FAILURE"
+- The result is stored in the second top element of the stack, and the top element is removed, so that at the end:
+-- The top element of the stack contains the result --The stack is one element shorter
+-If the top element of the stack is 0, print the error message L<line_number>: division by zero, followed by a new line, and exit with the status EXIT_FAILURE

+***mul***

+The mul opcode: The opcode "mul" multiplies the second top element of the stack with the top element of the stack.

+Usage: "mul"

+- If the stack contains less than two elements, the error "message L<line_number>: can't mul, stack too short" is printed, followed by a new line, and exits with the status "EXIT_FAILURE"

+- The result is stored in the second top element of the stack, and the top element is removed, so that at the end:
+-- The top element of the stack contains the result
+-- The stack is one element shorter

+***mod***

+The mod opcode: The opcode "mod" computes the rest of the division of the second top element of the stack by the top element of the stack.

+Usage: "mod"

+If the stack contains less than two elements, the error message "L<line_number>: can't mod, stack too short" is printed, followed by a new line, and program exits with the status "EXIT_FAILURE".

+- The result is stored in the second top element of the stack, and the top element is removed, so that at the end:
+-- The top element of the stack contains the result
+-- The stack is one element shorter
+-If the top element of the stack is 0, print the error message L<line_number>: division by zero, followed by a new line, and exit with the status EXIT_FAILURE

+***comments***
 Every good language comes with the capability of commenting.
-When the first non-space character of a line is #, treat this line as a comment (don’t do anything).
+When the first non-space character of a line is "#", line is treated as a comment.

-Repo:

-GitHub repository: monty

-11. pchar
-#advanced
-Implement the pchar opcode.

-The pchar opcode
+***pchar***

-The opcode pchar prints the char at the top of the stack, followed by a new line.
+The pchar opcode: The opcode "pchar prints the char at the top of the stack, followed by a new line.

 Usage: pchar
-The integer stored at the top of the stack is treated as the ascii value of the character to be printed If the value is not in the ascii table (man ascii) print the error message L<line_number>: can't pchar, value out of range, followed by a new line, and exit with the status EXIT_FAILURE
-If the stack is empty, print the error message L<line_number>: can't pchar, stack empty, followed by a new line, and exit with the status EXIT_FAILURE julien@ubuntu:~/monty$ cat bytecodes/28.m push 72 pchar julien@ubuntu:~/monty$ ./monty bytecodes/28.m
-H
-julien@ubuntu:~/monty$
-Repo:

-GitHub repository: monty

-12. pstr
-#advanced
-Implement the pstr opcode.

-The pstr opcode

-The opcode pstr prints the string starting at the top of the stack, followed by a new line.

-Usage: pstr
-The integer stored in each element of the stack is treated as the ascii value of the character to be printed The string stops when either: the stack is over the value of the element is 0 the value of the element is not in the ascii table
-If the stack is empty, print only a new line julien@ubuntu:~/monty$ cat bytecodes/31.m push 1 push 2 push 3 push 4 push 0
-push 110
-push 0
-push 108
-push 111
-push 111
-push 104
-push 99
-push 83
-pstr
-julien@ubuntu:~/monty$ ./monty bytecodes/31.m
-School
-julien@ubuntu:~/monty$
-Repo:

-GitHub repository: monty

-13. rotl
-#advanced
-Implement the rotl opcode.

-The rotl opcode

-The opcode rotl rotates the stack to the top.

-Usage: rotl
-The top element of the stack becomes the last one, and the second top element of the stack becomes the first one rotl never fails julien@ubuntu:~/monty$ cat bytecodes/35.m push 1 push 2 push 3 push 4 push 5 push 6 push 7 push 8 push 9 push 0 pall rotl pall julien@ubuntu:~/monty$ ./monty bytecodes/35.m
-0
-9
-8
-7
-6
-5
-4
-3
-2
-1
-9
-8
-7
-6
-5
-4
-3
-2
-1
-0
-julien@ubuntu:~/monty$
-Repo:

-GitHub repository: monty

-14. rotr
-#advanced
-Implement the rotr opcode.

-The rotr opcode

-The opcode rotr rotates the stack to the bottom.

-Usage: rotr
-The last element of the stack becomes the top element of the stack rotr never fails
-Repo:

-GitHub repository: monty

-15. stack, queue
-#advanced
-Implement the stack and queue opcodes.

-The stack opcode

-The opcode stack sets the format of the data to a stack (LIFO).
+- The integer stored at the top of the stack is treated as the ascii value of the character to be printed
+- If the value is not in the ascii table (man ascii), error message "L<line_number>: can't pchar, value out of range" is prrinted, followed by a new line, and program exits with the status "EXIT_FAILURE".
+If the stack is empty, print the error message L<line_number>: can't pchar, stack empty, followed by a new line, and exit with the status EXIT_FAILURE

+***pstr***

+The pstr opcode: The opcode "pstr" prints the string starting at the top of the stack, followed by a new line.

+Usage: "pstr"

+- The integer stored in each element of the stack is treated as the ascii value of the character to be printed

+- The string stops when either:
+-- the stack is over
+-- the value of the element is 0
+-- the value of the element is not in the ascii table
+- If the stack is empty, print only a new line

+***rotl***

+The rotl opcode: The opcode "rotl" rotates the stack to the top.

+Usage: "rotl"
+- The top element of the stack becomes the last one, and the second top element of the stack becomes the first one
+- "rotl" never fails

+***rotr***

+The rotr opcode - The opcode "rotr" rotates the stack to the bottom.

+Usage: "rotr"
+- The last element of the stack becomes the top element of the stack
+- "rotr" never fails

+***stack, queue***

+- Implement the "stack" and "queue" opcodes.

+**The stack opcode**

+- The opcode stack sets the format of the data to a stack (LIFO).
 This is the default behavior of the program.

-Usage: stack
+Usage: "stack"

-The queue opcode
+**The queue opcode**

 The opcode queue sets the format of the data to a queue (FIFO).

-Usage: queue
+Usage: "queue"

-When switching mode:
+- When switching mode:

-The top of the stack becomes the front of the queue The front of the queue becomes the top of the stack julien@ubuntu:~/monty$ cat bytecodes/47.m queue push 1 push 2 push 3 pall stack push 4 push 5 push 6 pall add pall queue push 11111 add pall julien@ubuntu:~/monty$ ./monty bytecodes/47.m
+- The top of the stack becomes the front of the queue
+- The front of the queue becomes the top of the stack
-1
-2
-3
-6
-5
-4
-1
-2
-3
-11
-4
-1
-2
-3
-15
-1
-2
-3
-11111
-julien@ubuntu:~/monty$
-Repo:

-GitHub repository: monty

-16. Brainf*ck
-#advanced
+***Brainf*ck***

 Write a Brainf*ck script that prints School, followed by a new line.

-All your Brainf*ck files should be stored inside the bf sub directory You can install the bf interpreter to test your code: sudo apt-get install bf
+All your Brainf*ck files should be stored inside the bf sub directory You can install the "bf" interpreter to test your code: "sudo apt-get install bf"

 Read: Brainf*ck
-julien@ubuntu:~/monty/bf$ bf 1000-school.bf
-School
-julien@ubuntu:~/monty/bf$
-Repo:

-GitHub repository: monty
-Directory: bf
-File: 1000-school.bf
+Directory: bf, File: 1000-school.bf

-17. Add two digits
-#advanced
+***Add two digits***

-Add two digits given by the user.
+-Add two digits given by the user.

-Read the two digits from stdin, add them, and print the result The total of the two digits with be one digit-long (<10) julien@ubuntu:~/monty/bf$ bf ./1001-add.bf
+-Read the two digits from stdin, add them, and print the result
-81
-9julien@ubuntu:~/monty/bf$
-Repo:

-GitHub repository: monty
-Directory: bf
+-The total of the two digits with be one digit-long (<10)

-File: 1001-add.bf
+Directory: bf, File: 1001-add.bf

-18. Multiplication
-#advanced
+***Multiplication***

-Multiply two digits given by the user.
+-Multiply two digits given by the user - Read the two digits from stdin, multiply them, and print the result

-Read the two digits from stdin, multiply them, and print the result The result of the multiplication will be one digit-long (<10) julien@ubuntu:~/monty/bf$ bf 1002-mul.bf
+-The result of the multiplication will be one digit-long (<10)
-24
-8julien@ubuntu:~/monty/bf$
-Repo:

-GitHub repository: monty
-Directory: bf
-File: 1002-mul.bf
+Directory: bf, File: 1002-mul.bf

-19. Multiplication level up
-#advanced
+***Multiplication level up***

-Multiply two digits given by the user.
+- Multiply two digits given by the user.

-Read the two digits from stdin, multiply them, and print the result, followed by a new line julien@ubuntu:~/monty/bf$ bf 1003-mul.bf
+Read the two digits from stdin, multiply them, and print the result, followed by a new line
-77
-49
-julien@ubuntu:~/monty/bf$
-Repo:

-GitHub repository: monty
-Directory: bf
-File: 1003-mul.bf
+Directory: bf, File: 1003-mul.bf

-Copyright © 2023 ALX, All rights reserved.